 B.S. to M.B.A.
 (Master of Business Administration) Linked Program

-The linked B.S./M.B.A. program is designed for well qualified non-business undergraduate ODU students to start their M.B.A. program prior to completing their undergraduate degree.
-Well qualified non-business undergraduate students will be able to start taking M.B.A.-level courses as early as three semesters prior to graduation and count up to 12 graduate credits toward both the undergraduate and graduate degree.
-Students in the linked program must earn a minimum of 150 credit hours (120 for the undergraduate degree and 30 for the graduate degree).
-Students interested in pursuing the linked program should carefully plan their undergraduate course of study considering the requirements of the program.
-The student will work closely with consultation from the M.B.A.
-Program to develop an individualized Plan of Study based on the required coursework outlined below.
+The linked BS/MBA program is an early entry to the MBA program of study.
+The early-entry program is designed for well qualified non-business undergraduate ODU students to start their MBA program prior to completing their undergraduate degree.
+Well qualified non-business undergraduate students may take MBA-level courses as early as three semesters prior to graduation and count up to 12 graduate credits toward their undergraduate degree.
+Students participating in the early-entry program must earn a minimum of 150 credit hours (120 for the undergraduate degree and 30 for the graduate degree).
+Early-entry program students should carefully consider their undergraduate degree program requirements when planning their course of study.
+Students in the early-entry program work in close consultation with the MBA Program Office to develop an individualized plan of study based on the required coursework outlined below.

 A potential candidate will have:

 Achieved a minimum Graduate Management Admission Test (GMAT) score of 550

 Completed at least 24 credit hours at ODU with a GPA of at least 3.0